-The S20P is shrink-wrapped for shipping from our plant.
 Remove the wrapping from around the saw.
 Complete the inspection for signs of damage.
-Undo the bolts that hold the saw to the pallet.
-Retain these bolts to use for leveling.
-The following photo illustrates the floor mount-ing plates located at the corners of the saw.
+Remove the lag bolts that hold the saw to the pallet.
+The larger diameter hole is used for retaining during shipping and for use with concrete floor anchors.
+The smaller diameter, threaded holes at each corner are used for leveling the saw properly.